Post By: Celeste McLaughlin, Ergonomics Manager

 Breaking up repetitive tasks with stretching is a great way to avoid workplace injury.
 If you are in serious pain, be sure to consult with your doctor to see if it is serious.
 And as always, remain proactive about your health in the work place.

 For an ergonomics consultation, visit SolutionsNW.com or Contact Us for more detailed information.
-Don’t forget to subscribe to our blog for more ergonomics tips from Solutions Northwest Inc., ergonomics consultants located in Washington State, Northern California, Oregon, Seattle, Olympia, Tacoma, and Portland.
+Don’t forget to subscribe to our blog for more ergonomics tips from Solutions Northwest Inc., ergonomics consultants located in Washington State, California, Oregon, Seattle, Olympia, Tacoma, and Portland.